cashubtc/nuts/exchange.md

 ### Refund

-A `PAY_TO_UNLOCK` proof is spendable in exactly two ways:
+A `PAY_TO_UNLOCK` proof is spendable in exactly two ways, gated by the mint clock so the two states never overlap:

-- **Settlement** — as an input to a valid `/v1/exchange` request (rules above).
+- **Settlement** — as an input to a valid `/v1/exchange` request submitted **before** the condition's `expiry` (rules above).
-- **Refund** — through an ordinary [NUT-03][03] swap to fresh outputs of the offered asset class, authorized by a signature from the `refund` key.
-The swap request MUST include, for each refunded input, a `Proof.witness` with a Schnorr signature by the `refund` private key over `refund_digest = tagged_hash("Cashu/PAY_TO_UNLOCK/refund", canonical_swap_request)`.
+- **Refund** — through an ordinary [NUT-03][03] swap to fresh outputs of the offered asset class, authorized by a signature from the `refund` key and accepted only **after** `expiry`.
+The swap request MUST include, for each refunded input, a `Proof.witness` with a Schnorr signature by the `refund` private key over
+  `refund_digest = tagged_hash("Cashu/PAY_TO_UNLOCK/refund", canonical_swap_request)`.
-  The mint verifies the signature under the condition's `refund` public key;
+  The mint verifies the current time is at or past the condition's `expiry` and that the signature is valid under the condition's `refund` public key;
   otherwise the refund is rejected.
-A refund is accepted **at any time**, so a participant can abort a failed exchange or withdraw a resting order whenever it chooses.

-Settlement and refund serialize on proof spentness: the first valid mint transaction to commit wins, and the loser's transaction is rejected without effect (no funds are stranded).
-This is the same single-spend arbitration NUT-11 uses.
+The mint MUST NOT accept a refund before `expiry`, and MUST NOT accept an expired proof in a `/v1/exchange` settlement.

+The non-overlap is what makes a conditioned proof a *commitment*: once minted, the owner cannot retract it before `expiry`, so a counterparty can rely on the offer standing for the whole window.
+If refund were allowed at any time the owner would hold a free cancellation option — retracting whenever price turned against it — which is exactly the free-option locktime race this NUT removes.
+Binding-until-`expiry` eliminates that option; only the standard resting limit-order adverse selection (inherent to any order book) remains.
+A maker wanting flexibility chooses a short `expiry`.

 **Why the `refund` key is required.** A `PAY_TO_UNLOCK` proof is bearer and is not spendable in a normal `/v1/swap` — that lock is precisely what prevents a